caritosteph/RubyUserPost/README.md

 #UserPost-RoR
 Small application using Ruby on Rails.
-* Crud User
-* Crud Post
+* Learn to generate an scaffolding project using Ruby on Rails

 ___
-Book: RUBY ON RAILS TUTORIAL (RAILS 5)
+*Book: RUBY ON RAILS TUTORIAL (RAILS 5)*
-Learn Web Development with Rails
+*Learn Web Development with Rails*